Stress at the start of school

 EXERCISE: Engaging in aerobic activities helps strengthen your body and allows it to be more resilient when it faces many of the psychological and physiological responses to stress.
 (Hint: some great aerobic exercise could include walking briskly, jogging, swimming, cycling, blading, playing tennis, basketball, volleyball, or racquetball, doing calisthenics, and working out on all those contraptions at the gym, including the stair-climber, treadmill, and rowing machine.)
 Aerobic action spends stress hormones, strengthens organs targeted by stress, improves sleep, and increases energy, just to name a few benefits.
 Most gyms have orientation programs to familiarize new users to exercise equipment, and to reduce the fear and discomfort felt by many workout novices.
 If you are part of the Columbia University community, visit the CU Move website for tips, resources, and information about staying active at Columbia.

 EAT: A healthy, balanced eating plan is another key ingredient in stress management.
 Search the Go Ask Alice!
-Fitness and Nutrition category for nutrition particulars — especially the question, Food Guidelines — How much is a serving?, for healthy eating tips.
+Nutrition & Physical Activity archives for nutrition particulars — especially the question, Food Guidelines — How much is a serving?, for healthy eating tips.
 Eating patterns also need to be taken into consideration: heavy, meat-laden lunches make for lethargic afternoons, while caffeine, alcohol, and other drugs can put your energy cycle on a roller coaster ride.
-Columbia students also have access to resources from the Get Balanced nutrition initiative, and can visit with a Registered Dietitian at Medical Services (Morningside campus) or the Student Health Service (CUMC) to discuss personal eating plans.
+Columbia students also have access to resources from the get balanced! nutrition initiative, and can visit with a registered dietitian at Medical Services (Morningside) or the Student Health Service (CUMC) to discuss personal eating plans.

 MANAGE TIME: Time management is really about self-management and priorities, and is discussed in the Go Ask Alice!
 Time management question and answer.
 For starters, you might try making a priority list and a to-do list, and having a back up plan in case unforeseen interruptions occur.
 What must you accomplish every day/week/month?
 What other activities are fun and/or important to you?
 How would you ideally like to balance work, life, and personal/social activities?
 When will you take care of needs such as eating, sleeping, exercising, and relaxing?
 Making a list, or mapping your time on a calendar, can help you understand what is important to you and how you can work activities into (or out of) your schedule.